fontsplugin/plugin/readme.txt

 Stable tag: 4.0.8
 License: GPLv2 or later

-Add Google Fonts, Adobe Fonts or custom fonts to WordPress.
-No coding required.
-Live preview.
-200,000+ active installs.
+Instantly change your entire website's typography with Google Fonts, Adobe Fonts, or custom fonts — no coding required.
+Live preview your changes.

 == Description ==